FCA Change of Control

 - Financial projections

-- A structure chart showing before and after positions
+- A structure chart showing before and after positions.

 If you’re seeking to become a controller of a firm authorised under the MiFID Directive, you’ll need to complete the MiFID version of this form.

-Our specialist team has extensive experience of FCA Change in Control authorisations and Section 178 submissions.
+Our specialist team has extensive experience of FCA Change of Control authorisations and Section 178 submissions.
 We understand in detail what the regulator requires and how to move the process forward rapidly and smoothly.